tristankitto/ANDIE/README.md

 <img src=README_screenshots/settings_screenshot.png height = "300" align = "top">

 - Theme
-    - **ANDIE** has 2 theme options, light mode and dark mode.
+    - **ANDIE** has two theme options, light mode and dark mode.
 By default **ANDIE** is set to light mode.
 Changing the theme will make all GUI elements of **ANDIE** change into that selected theme and will then save that theme as the user's preference.
 - Language
     - Each option in the language menu changes the language of each UI element of **ANDIE**.
 For example, changing the language to Māori will display every menu name, menu item, and pop-up box (for errors or for user inputs) in Te Reo Māori.
 Each language option displays the language name in the current language, and beside that the name in the language itself.
 For example, if the current language is Spanish then the option to choose the English language will display as `Inglés (English)`, or if the current language is Japanese then the option to choose French will display as `フランス語 (Français)`.
 This allows people who only know one language to change **ANDIE** to their native language.
     - Language Preference